frankframework/frank-manual/docs/source/testing/ladybug/useWebInterface/windows.rst

    .. image:: postmanSettings.jpg

 #.
 Close this dialog.
 #.
 Select tab Params.
-Select method POST and type URL ``localhost/ladybug/api/archive``.
+Select method POST and type URL ``localhost/api/archive``.
 See figure below:

    .. image:: postmanParams.jpg

 #.
+Go to tab "Headers".
+#.
 Add header ``Content-Type`` with value ``application/xml`` and select it, as shown:

    .. image:: postmanHeaders.jpg

 #.
+Go to tab "Body".
-Enter the following XML for the body:
+#.
+Select radio button "raw".
+Then enter the following XML for the body:

    .. code-block:: xml

       <document>This is the document</document>

+   See the figure below:

    .. image:: postmanBody.jpg